fmthoma/shell-scripting-with-haskell/README.md

 ## Demo

-Start a `ghci` session in the project directory and try some Shell commands.
-The `.ghci` file makes sure that the relevant modules are imported.
+Start a `ghci` session (`stack ghci`) in the project directory and try some Shell commands.
+Stack makes sure that the dependencies are built (might take a while the first time), the `.ghci` file makes sure that the relevant modules are imported.
 The `-XOverloadedStrings` language extension is enabled to make use of `Text` and `FilePath` easier.

 ```haskell
 :set -XOverloadedStrings